 sudo certbot certificates

-- If you're managing certificates manually (not using Certbot), you'll need to inspect your certificate files directly using OpenSSL:
+- If you're managing certificates manually, you can inspect your certificate directly using OpenSSL:

 openssl x509 -in /path/to/your/certificate.crt -noout -dates